Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: The QSS scheme based on the hypercycle access structure containing three hyperedges

-As can be seen from the above analysis, the minimal authorized set $A_1A_2A_4$ has recovered the secret $(s,k)$ in this scheme.
-For the minimal authorized subsets $A_1A_3A_6$ and $A_2A_3A_5$ in $\varGamma_9$, the combiner can use a similar method as above to reconstruction the secret $(s,k)$.
+As can be seen from the above analysis, the MAS $A_1A_2A_4$ has recovered the secret $(s,k)$ in this scheme.
+For the MAS $A_1A_3A_6$ and $A_2A_3A_5$ in $\varGamma_9$, the combiner can use a similar method as above to reconstruct the secret $(s,k)$.